thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

            KEY ("productID");
         ```

-4. Test that any dependent objects (pinboards, worksheets, etc.) are still working correctly.
+4. Test that any dependent objects (Liveboards, worksheets, etc.) are still working correctly.
 5. Delete the snapshot you created earlier using the command:

     ```